-From the time I first arrived in the Tucson area for my stay at Catalina State Park, I was told by friends not to miss this museum.
+April 3, 2017 – From the time I first arrived in the Tucson area for my stay at Catalina State Park, I was told by friends not to miss the Arizona-Sonora Desert Museum.
 As usual, I say that museums are just not at the top of the list of must-sees for me because I prefer more natural, outdoorsy attractions.

 But when I learned that 85% of this 21 acre property is outdoors, with two miles of walking trails and is described as a desert wonderland where you can view all kinds of plants and animals found in the Sonoran desert, I was really happy when I was invited there as a guest of one of the members.